julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Sunday, July 13, 2025.
+#### Monday, July 14, 2025.
 Quote of the day:

-> "The greatest way to live with honor in this world is to be what we pretend to be." - Socrates
+> "To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty." - Lao Tzu